Discover the lesser-known attractions that Greenwich has to offer, from Britain's first spiral staircase to the hidden corners of Greenwich Park.

 Take the ten-minute walk through it from the Isle of Dogs and you’ll emerge right next to Cutty Sark via a pleasing, Grade-II listed brick-and-glass dome exit.

-Explore the farther reaches of Greenwich Park
+Explore the secret corners of Greenwich Park

 View Greenwich through a camera obscura